codatio/codat-docs/docs/accounting-api/guides/bill-pay/run-demo-app-locally.md

    ```

 6. When the app is running, open [https://localhost:3000](https://localhost:3000) in your browser.
 7. You'll see the **Bill Pay** start screen:

    ![bill-pay_app-start-screen-get-started](/img/use-cases/bill-pay/bill-pay_app-start-screen-get-started.png)

+8. Click **Get Started** and follow the on-screen instructions.

-[Use the hosted bill pay demo app](/accounting-api/guides/bill-pay/use-bill-pay-demo-app) explains how to connect to QuickBooks Online and view and pay bills in the demo app UI.
+You can now create a company, connect to your sandbox QuickBooks Online company, and start using the demo app to view and pay bills.
+For further instructions, see [Use the hosted bill pay demo app](/accounting-api/guides/bill-pay/use-bill-pay-demo-app).

 ### Review the push history in Codat